Economy Dependency Trap

 The author includes on this page and the one following the components needed to create this purpose, how to identify your specific and general goals, and completing and implementing your strategic plan.
 These points and components are explained for the reader in detail on pages 263-264.

 There is much more to learn that you need to read and understand for yourself.
 Finally, the author completes the book in Part 6 where he explains how to modify government to citizen and economic dependency, government to government dependency and the importance of pursuing an education in order to attain your goals and escape economic dependency.

 Are you SELF RELIANT?
 OR RELIANT?
 Read the book.
-Understand the meaning of self-worth, self –reliance and do not become a victim of the economy dependency trap.
+Understand the meaning of self-worth, self –reliance and do not become a victim of the economic dependency trap.